seanr7/h2lqo/supReiW24/README.md

-Code, Data and Results for Numerical Experiments in "Interpolatory model order reduction of large-scale dynamical systems with root mean squared error measures"
+Code and Results for Numerical Experiments in "Interpolatory model order reduction of large-scale dynamical systems with root mean squared error measures"
 ===========================================================================

 This archive contains the companion codes, used data and computed results